NoahGX/Book-Management-MERN/README.md

    - If using MongoDB Atlas, create a cluster and get the connection string.

 4. **Set up environment variables**:
-   - Create a `.env` file in the root of the backend project and add your MongoDB connection, username, and password:
+   - Create a `.env` file in the root of the backend project and add your MongoDB connection:
      ```
      mongoDB_URL=mongodb+srv://<db_username>:<db_password>@bookstore-mern.qycsf.mongodb.net/?retryWrites=true&w=majority&appName=Bookstore-MERN
      ```